-Solution Plan design solutions to deter parking in the Leederville Village Square median.
+Plan design solutions to deter parking in the Leederville Village

+Square median.

-ACTION 4.
-6 STREETSCAPE AUDIT ACTION 4.
-7 AVENUE CAR PARK LANEWAY URBAN DESIGN STUDY Diagnosis There is an opportunity to rationalise the location of existing street furniture, and potential to accommodate additional planting, Diagnosis The space between Oxford Street tenancies and the Avenue Car Park is underutilised, disconnected, and lacks pedestrian amenity. pedestrian amenities, and other streetscape improvements.
-The space between Oxford Street tenancies and the Avenue Car Park The City understands the importance of canopy cover, street furniture, is presently used for bin storage, service access, business parking and streetscape amenities, and the role they play in encouraging people and pedestrian movement.
-There is currently no separation between to linger longer.
-Encouraging people to linger longer in town centres pedestrian and vehicle space.
-As this connection is a part of the provides the opportunity for multi-purpose trips and passive spending throughout the Town Centre.
-Water Corporation drainage reserve, development is not permitted.
-There is an opportunity to improve the pedestrian amenity, While Leederville is well serviced by alfresco dining opportunities and Analysis investigate innovative solutions for waste, and encourage the use of parklets, there is a lack of intuitive non-transactional seating throughout the space as a second frontage for tenancies on Oxford Street.
-There the Town Centre.
-Streetscape amenities, such as bike racks, have not is also an opportunity to investigate enhancing the public use of key Analysis been well maintained. arcade linkages between Oxford Street and the Avenue Car Park.
-An audit should be undertaken to determine current deficiencies Leederville UX has identified enhancing the Water Corporation Drain in the streetscape and identify opportunities to enhance the in Focused Intervention 11, and arcade linkages between Oxford streetscape.
-Street and the car park as Focused Intervention 21.
-Undertake an urban design study for the Avenue Car Park This could include opportunities for additional planting, Solution Laneway in collaboration with the Water Corporation to achieve beautification, urban design improvements, universal access more greening and connectivity. improvements, street art, street furniture rationalisation and upgrades, and reducing clutter.
-Solution Undertake a streetscape audit to identify opportunities for o o la clore streetscape improvements.
+ACTION 4.6 STREETSCAPE AUDIT Diagnosis There is an opportunity to rationalise the location of existing street furniture, and potential to accommodate additional planting, pedestrian amenities, and other streetscape improvements.
+The City understands the importance of canopy cover, street furniture, and streetscape amenities, and the role they play in encouraging people to linger longer.
+Encouraging people to linger longer in Town Centres provides the opportunity for multi-purpose trips and passive spending throughout the Town Centre.
+Analysis While Leederville is well serviced by alfresco dining opportunities and parklets, there is a lack of intuitive non-transactional seating throughout the Town Centre.
+Streetscape amenities, such as bike racks, have not been well maintained.
+An audit should be undertaken to determine current deficiencies in the streetscape and identify opportunities to enhance the streetscape.
+This could include opportunities for additional planting, beautification, urban design improvements, street art, street furniture rationalisation and upgrades, and reducing clutter.
+Solution Undertake a streetscape audit to identify opportunities for streetscape improvements. successcape improvements.